 Consisting of three separate waterfalls, the American Falls, the Horseshoe Falls, and the Bridal Veil Falls, the falls really do have a mighty roar!
 Honestly, it shocked me when I first heard it.

-You can either go on the walkway above the water, take a boat trip on the Maid Of The Mist, or splurge on a helicopter ride.
+You can either go on the walkway above the water, book a boat trip to see Niagara Falls up close, or splurge on a helicopter ride.
 To get up close and personal, visit the Cave of the Winds.

-For a gorgeous spot to stay at, head over to the Curtiss Hotel that’s perched in nearby Buffalo.
+For a gorgeous spot to stay, head over to the Curtiss Hotel that’s perched in nearby Buffalo.

 4.)
 The Adirondack Park

 One of the things that still shocks me about Adirondack Park is that it has well over 10,000 lakes within it!